AP: Honey bees attack Irrigation Minister in Kurnool

 Later they went towards the gates of Galeru Nagari canal.
 And when they were climbing the ladder the honey bees attacked them.

-MLA Arthur, YSSRCP activists, and some reporters were also stung by the bees.
+MLA Arthur, YSSRCP activists, and some reporters were stung by the bees.

 All those who had been stung were taken to the Atmakur hospital for medical aid.
 (ANI)